Skip to content

 The Phasianidae family of birds is one that contains many popular gamebirds, with a total of 185 species divided across 54 genera.

-They also all tend to be quite colorful in order to attract mates during breeding season when males will often display vibrant feathers or do dances around females in an attempt at courtship ritual displays.
+They also all tend to be quite colourful in order to attract mates during the breeding season, when males will often display vibrant feathers or do dances around females in an attempt at courtship ritual displays.

-There tends to be very little parental care given by adults after eggs have hatched so chicks need to fend for themselves right away.
+Adults tend to give very little parental care after eggs have hatched, so chicks need to fend for themselves immediately.

 Scientific classification: